scalaz/testz/docs/src/main/tut/docs/09-performance.md

 Fewer classes to load, fewer trampoline jumps (none), fewer thread pool submissions (none, by default).

-In practice, the overhead of testz is zero.
+In practice, the overhead of testz is totally dominated by classloading.

+Testz's tests themselves take 150ms on the first run (classloading) and 0-1 ms on the next; the JIT still isn't involved because testz code isn't called enough to be JITted.

-Take a look at the benchmarks in `BulkPureBenchmarks.scala`.
+As well, take a look at the benchmarks in `BulkPureBenchmarks.scala`.

 Running 500 test suites with 50 tests each, where all of the tests do nothing but return success or failure, takes 500 ms (on my machine, of course), JIT totally